KatAshLey/program_basics/python_basics.md

 CONSTANTS = are named as capitals from typing import Final = imports the final class.
 This class will underline constants in red if they are being changed CONSTANT:Final[type] = value = sets the constant using Final class

+07 Nov

+transferred

+tuples are initialized and can not be changed

+setName = {"setItem1", "setItem2", ...} #creates a set

+setName.union(setName2) #joins two sets together, removing duplicates

+setName.intersection(setName2) #finds the set items that are the same

+setName.difference(setName2) #finds items that are different to the set compared to

+sorted(list(setName)) #changes a set into a list, then sorts it

+to compare two files, using hash of file and compare set

+myDict = {"key1":"value1", "key2":"value2", .....} #creates a new dictionary using key value pairs.  key can be int/str myDict = {} #alternative way to create a new dictionary myDict = dict() #alternative way

+myDict["keyName"] #returns the value associated with the keyName

+myDict["keyName"] = myDictionary["keyName"] modified #to change the value associated with the keyName

+myDict["keyName"] = value #gives new value to new keyName

+afternoon

+integration = know how to configure level 7/application level traffic
+              access messaging queues/bursts
+              file based sharing, read/write

+click drag name of file to the right side of workspace to split screen.
+Can be split vertical/horizontal

+variableName = open("fileName", "r") #to read a file in the same place as current file.  can use path name eg: C:/folder/folder/filename.etc

+variableName.read() #to read the contents of the file

+variableName.readline() #to read a line in a file.
+Using this a second time immediately after the first, will give the second line.
+Can go through the lines of your file.
+Inserting value in () will give that many characters in the line

+for iterationVariable in variable:
+    statement using iterationVariable
+#creates a for loop, useful for going through a list

+if condition:
+    statement
+elif condition:
+    statement
+else:
+    statement
+#creates a if/elif statement.  if condition is true then run statement indented

+operations for conditions
+== equal to
+!= not equal to
+>/< greater/less than
+>=/<= greater/less than or equal to
+is is the same including type
+is not is not the same including type

+logical conditions
+and #true if BOTH conditions are true or #true if EITHER condition is true not #makes it opposite boolean

+while condition:
+    statement
+#creates a while loop.
+Loops until the conditions are false

+#example while loop asking for certain input (dogs/cats)
+dogCat = None
+while dogCat != "dogs" and dogCat != "cats":
+    dogCat = input("Do you like dogs or cats?")